Loganathan-SK/Frontend-Projects/README.md

-# App Name

-Project Management App
+# Project Management App

-## App Description

-Used to manage your projects.
-Monitor and update the status of the project.

-### Framework

-Created Using React and Tailwind CSS.
+Framework: Created Using React and Tailwind CSS.

+Description: Used to manage your projects, thereby monitoring and updating the status of the project.